Amit4529/OncoScan---Skin-Cancer-Detection/README.md

 Video Link:- https://drive.google.com/file/d/1zsE8II9oWUNXoy6Bw5OccfVCHBoPtUpL/view  (there was error in video we submitted)

-Server is not connected due to memory limit exceeded on render/replit platforms, but the modal is completely ready
+made some commit after 4:30 just because of server deploy due to large memory (but now everything is done everything is been fixed)

 🎯 The goal is to support **early and reliable detection** of malignant skin lesions, potentially saving lives through timely diagnosis.